 - 1. The auditor's report expresses an unmodified opinion on the financial statements. - 2.
-Five material weaknesses and one significant deficiency relating to the audit of the financial statements were reported in the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+No significant deficiencies and no material weaknesses relating to the audit of the financial statements were reported in the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements were disclosed. - 4.
-Two material weaknesses relating to the audit of the major federal award program was reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance. - 5.
+No significant deficiencies and no material weaknesses relating to the audit of the major federal award program was reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance. - 5.
 The auditor's report on compliance for the major federal award programs expresses an unmodified opinion. - 6.
-The audit disclosed two audit findings relating to the major program. - 7.
-The program tested as major was:
+The audit disclosed no audit findings relating to the major programs. - 7.
+The programs tested as major were: